-- Audits count toward the department’s requirement that all GRA’s enroll for at least 15 credit hours each semester (section L).
-But audits do not count toward the total required course credits for the Ph.D., and may not be listed on the GS Form 6.
+- Audits count toward the department’s requirement that all graduate research assistants enroll for at least 15 credit hours each semester.
+However, audits do not count toward the total required course credits for the Ph.D. and may not be listed on the GS6 form.

-- All Ph.D. students must take ATS 693 (1 cr), Responsible Conduct of Research, offered every spring semester.
+- All Ph.D. students must take ATS 693 (1 credit), Responsible Conduct of Research, offered every spring semester.

 - Successful research topic proposal presentation

 - Preliminary exam within 18 months of admission to the Ph.D. program (or within 12 months of defending an M.S. thesis within our program)

 - Dissertation prepared under the mentorship of the student’s adviser and graduate committee that meets the following criteria: displays original and creative scholarship, contributes new knowledge to the field of atmospheric science, and expresses good literate style

 - Successful defense of a dissertation before the student’s graduate committee and any other members of the academic and scientific communities who desire to attend